cytoscape/cytoscape-admin-scripts/project-stats/cytoscape-starts/README.md

 ### Step 1 Retrieve access logs

 Obtain the access logs (~15 gigabytes) and store them in a directory.
-This can be done by asking the Ideker lab Sys Admin.
+This can be done by asking the Ideker lab Sys Admin to get the `access*` files from `/data/cellardata/chianti/logs` directory.

 ### Step 2 Generate Report